 This course explores the interaction between politics and economics to help explain the nature and development of international economic relationships.
 The course specifically addresses international trade, multinational corporations, and the international financial system.
-(Prerequisites: ECN 202, ECN 203, POL 303)
+(Prerequisites: ECN 202, ECN 203, POL 303; Cross-listed with POL 392.)